 You must develop the potential buyer’s interest in the online courses to move prospects to the second stage.
 This is often where benefit phrases come into play.
 Many marketers successfully employ narrative in their direct mail methods to pique the attention of their prospects.
 If you can pique the prospect’s interest, you can typically convince them to agree to an appointment, at which point you can advance the prospect further forward in the sales process.

 A lead magnet is a free resource that entices potential clients to click on your link.
-Visitors are more likely to join up for your email list and eventually become paying clients if you use this free material.
+Visitors are more likely to join your email list and eventually become paying clients if you use this free material.
+This is why lead magnets are such a vital aspect of your content marketing approach.
+Offering a freebie, like an ebook, email signature generator, course, or live or on-demand webinar, are some examples of lead magnets.

 This is why lead magnets are such a vital aspect of your content marketing approach.